 Remember each child is different and still works in their own way and on their own time.
 This doesn’t mean they are any less intelligent than Jane or John.

 Some children are more physical in the early years and some become more verbal.
 Some begin physical and verbal communication earlier than others.
-Environment can heavily effect the child and the processing of their very individual brain.
+Environment can heavily affect the child and the processing of their very individual brain.

 1. Communicate: communication is key in any relationship and baby is showing signs of communication the day they arrive.
 So, how do you enrich this communication during baby’s first year(s)?

 • Talk: It may feel like you’re having a conversation with yourself when talking to a newborn but while you’re speaking your little one is catching on to voice fluctuation, syllables and tone. (no matter the age).
-When directly talking with baby (eye to eye is even more effective), baby is able to study your lips and eventually practice mimicking you.
+When directly talking with baby (eye to eye is even more affective), baby is able to study your lips and eventually practice mimicking you.
 Use the same tone you do towards friends and family and save the “baby talk” for special moments.

 • Sing: Rhyming words and catchy tunes also help baby with syllables.
 You will notice baby enjoying music before their first year.
 Singing the ABC’s and number songs will have them impressing you when suddenly they are initiating the melodies.
 Music is an important tool in babies and children’s lives ranging from communication to motor skills.

-• Sign Language: You don’t have to be knowledgeable of ASL to begin using it around baby (Look for apps on your phone – some our free).
+• Sign Language: You don’t have to be knowledgeable of ASL to begin using it around baby (Look for apps on your phone – some are free).
 Some babies will prefer this method of communication before verbally forming words.
 Others might verbally communicate while using ASL.
 Some babies may skip signing and only verbally communicate.
 Regardless of how your child processes ASL, it is another opportunity for baby to communicate and build a bridge that will alleviate future frustrations and barriers.

 2. Safety: Unfortunately the world we live in poses dangers and this has been true since the beginning of time.
 However, starting safety instructions at a young age will bring pleasurable surprise when you witness baby applying the knowledge to their surroundings.